Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 A long and narrow funnel is key to putting in the new transmission fluid.
 Under the hood, the end of the funnel goes in the same hole as the transmission dipstick.
 Slowly pour two quarts into the funnel and then check the level.
-Add one quarter of a quart at a time afterwards until the fluid is between the two markings on the dipstick.
+Add one-quarter of a quart at a time afterward until the fluid is between the two markings on the dipstick.

 Test and Check Level

 After replacing the dipstick for the last time.
 Remove the oil catch basin and chocks and take your CRV for a spin.
 You should notice it shifting smoother.
 After parking, check for leaks.
 Then check the level of the transmission fluid and top off if necessary.